zowe/zowe-explorer-vscode/README.md

 ## Prerequisites

-Ensure the you meet the following prerequisites before using the extension:
+Ensure that you meet the following prerequisites before using the extension:

 * Access to z/OSMF.
 * At least, one Zowe CLI `zosmf` profile.